A foundation for deductive mathematics: The Coherent Limit Axiom

-The ZFC axioms show that if the collection of functions \(\{f_a\mid a\in A\}\) is a \(\Lambda\) set, then \(F\) is a \(\Lambda\) function.
-The hypotheses of the axiom do not imply this. \begin{proposition} \(\Lambda\) is (a truncation of) \(\Omega\) if and only if it satisfies the Coherent Limit axiom.\end{proposition} A ``truncation'' is the collection of sets with cardinality less than \(k\), where \(k\) is a regular strong-limit cardinal.
+The ZFC union axiom asserts that if the collection of functions \(\{f_a\mid a\in A\}\) is a \(\Lambda\) subset of \(\PP_{\Lambda}[A]\), then \(F\) is a \(\Lambda\) function.
+The hypotheses of the axiom do not imply this. \begin{proposition} \(\Lambda\) is (a truncation of) \(\Omega\) if and only if it satisfies the Coherent Limit Axiom.\end{proposition} A ``truncation'' is the collection of sets with cardinality less than \(k\), where \(k\) is a regular strong-limit cardinal.
 As is well known, this is also a ZFC set theory.